 Setup

-Update your pom.xml file to include the Buf Maven repository as a <repository>, like this:
+Update your pom.xml file to include the Buf Maven repository as a <repository>:

 pom.xml